What Is A Vanity Number?

 Keep it simple

 Simplicity makes a number more memorable.
 Common language, short phrasing, and easily spelled words are a big help.
-For example, a personal injury lawyer named Ben Erickson could go with 1866-ERICKSON, but it might be simpler to choose 1866-CALL-BEN.
+For example, a personal injury lawyer named Ben Erickson could go with 1866-ERICKSON, but it might be simpler to go with 1866-CALL-BEN.

 Avoid excessive numbers

 If you’re going to use numbers in addition to letters, be careful.
 Too many numerals will make the number hard to recall.
 If your business sells pens, don’t settle for a vanity number like 1800-479-PENS.
-Instead, try to find another memorable word to fill that space, like 1800-PARTY-PENS.
+Instead, try to optimize it with another memorable word to fill that space, like 1800-PARTY-PENS.
 Even if it winds up longer than 7 characters, it’s worth it.

 Have a back-up choice

 Your first pick might not be available (though some numbers are shared-use).
 So be prepared with two or three amazing vanity number ideas as back-ups, just in case.
 That way, you can act on the marketing opportunities right away, rather than going back to the drawing board to find a new vanity number phrase – or, worse yet, abandoning the project altogether.

 How to set up a custom number

 Here are the steps you need to secure a new number:

 As mentioned above, putting time into the selection process pays off.
 Choose language that is simple, accessible, clever, and intimately tied with your brand’s value proposition.
 Make sure that the number you choose aligns with your greater marketing strategy – this includes your back-up vanity number ideas too.